 He raises a very important point....too much salt being dangerous.
 So, why is it that if you get one bag of saline IV in the hospital, you are getting about 1 5/8th to 2 teaspoons of salt.
 Add the processed hospital food and you are getting considerably more salt than the dietary recommendations.
 Yet we only promote about 5/8ths teaspoons for a 160 lb person.
 A 250 lb person would get 7/8ths teaspoons of salt, still far below what you would get in the hospital or the sports drinks of the same amount.

-We believe that this is not a one size fits all issue either when it comes to cutting back salt.
-It really depends on your diet.
+We believe that this is not a one size fits all issue either when it comes to cutting back salt or increasing salt intake.
+It really depends on your diet and your body.

-Since drinking the water for about 3 weeks only and cutting her meds in half, her blood pressure averages 130/73!
+Since drinking the water for about 3 weeks only and cutting her meds in half (under her doctors supervision), her blood pressure averages 130/73!
 She can't believe it.